ilia-khaustov/batchout/README.md

 It is better explained by example.

-Let's say we encounter a stream of JSON messages coming from Kafka topic `auth.sessions`:
+Let's say we periodically fetch a JSON message from some REST API:

 ```json
 {